kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 #.
 In addition to its expression as a glyph in an OTF/TTF font, each symbol was also available as a _scalable vector image_ in [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) format.
 This is unsurprising as we are dealing with a character set of icons or images.

 Sol told me that he was not at first aware of this triple correspondence, but that he accidentally stumbled upon it as he delved deeper into the downloaded Font Awesome files.
-He said that the triad of a named glyph, a Unicode point, and an SVG icon each came to his rescue for output to PDF, HTML, and `docx`.
+He said that the triad[^1] of a named glyph, a Unicode point, and an SVG icon each came to his rescue for output to PDF, HTML, and docx.

+[^1]: In fact it later became a tetrad with a special invocation for HTML of the form `<i class="fa-... fa-..."></i>`, as explained later.

 Sol made a [mule-headed](https://www.lexico.com/definition/mule-headed) decision after this discovery: he would not fall back upon the SVG versions for his assignment, for it would defeat the very idea of a font if he started using the SVG icons that could as well have been arbitrary images.
 He wanted a _true_ challenge rather than a staged one.